bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Okay.
-So, let&apos;s review.
-This was a kind of long video, where really all I want you to come away from it with is the knowledge that every URL has those three parts; the <b>protocol</b>, the <b>domain</b>, and the
+Let&apos;s review.
+This was a long lesson, where all I want you to come away from it with is the knowledge that every URL has those three parts; the <b>protocol</b>, the
-<b>document</b>.
-And, realize that what you&apos;re creating is bigger than
+<b>domain</b>, and the <b>document</b>.
+And, realize that what you&apos;re creating is
-just one file at a time.
+bigger than just one file at a time.
 Every <b>request-response cycle</b> is usually lots and lots of rounds of communication between the client and the server.
-So, we&apos;re going to start off small.
+We&apos;re going to start off small.
 We&apos;re going to do one file at a time, but you can always look ahead to building bigger and bigger web applications.

 <h3>1.03 Browsers</h3>